TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 24/Isaiah 24.20.md

 ---

-The earth shall stagger like a drunken man, and shall sway to and fro like a hammock; and the transgression thereof shall be heavy upon it, and it shall fall, and not rise again.
+The earth will stagger like a drunken man, and will sway back and forth like a hammock.
+Its disobedience will be heavy on it, and it will fall and not rise again.